vyomasystems-lab/challenges-Madala-Neha03/level1_design2/README.md

 ```

 The assign statement should be synchronized with the clock, so that it can detect the sequence and result is obtained at a synchronized time otherwise the output is obtained before the prescribed time.
-In the overlapped moore sequence detector
+In the 1011 moore sequence detector with overlap
 -> if the state is SEQ_1 and input_bit is 1 the next state should be SEQ_1.
 -> if the state is SEQ_101 and input_bit is 0 the next state should be SEQ_10.
 -> if the state is SEQ_1011 and input_bit is 1 the next state should be SEQ_1, input_bit is 0 the next state should be SEQ_10.